Niklas6/ML-asset-pricing/README.md

 The performance of the prediction is shown in the following figure:
 <img src="data/results/performance_slice.jpg" alt="Prediction Performance by Year" width="750">

-The strongest results occur in the 1990s validation period and 2010s test period.
-All models struggle during 2000-2009, particularly around the dot-com crash and global financial crisis, which suggests that the signal has a strong market dependence.
+The strongest results occur in the 1990s validation period and the 2010s test period.
+All models struggled during 2000-2009, particularly around the dot-com crash and global financial crisis, which suggests that the signal has a strong market dependence.
 ### Backtest
-To test if we can build a strategy which uses the prediction to generate a portfolio which generates revenue we built a
+To test if we can build a strategy that uses the prediction to generate a portfolio that generates revenue, we built a .

 | Period   | Extra Trees model | LGBM model | RF model | Ridge model | XGB model |
 |----------| ---: | ---: | ---: | ---: | ---: |